netdata/netdata/docs/configuration-guide.md

 ### Modify alarms and notifications

+##### Add a new alarm

+You can add a new alarm definition either by editing an existing stock alarm config file under `health.d` (e.g. `/etc/netdata/edit-config health.d/load.conf`), or by adding a new `.conf` file under `/etc/netdata/health.d`.
+The documentation on how to define an alarm is in [health monitoring](../health/#health-monitoring).
+It is suggested to look at some of the stock alarm definitions, so you can ensure you understand how the various options work.

 ##### Turn off all alarms and notifications

 Just set `enabled = no` in the [netdata.conf [health]](../daemon/config/#health-section-options) section